asticode/go-astisplash/README.md

 This package provides a way to display a cross-platform splash screen without having to feel the pain of cross compiling.

-Indeed, instead of using CGO that would require to install each and every toolchains in order to cross compile, this package relies on executing already cross-compiled binaries that are embedded directly in GO.
+Indeed, instead of using CGO that would require to install each and every tool chains in order to cross compile, this package relies on executing already cross-compiled binaries that are embedded directly in GO.

+# Disclaimer

+For now it doesn't work on Windows unfortunately :(

 # Installation